 The Interior Design curriculum is designed to prepare students for a variety of job opportunities in the field of both residential and non-residential interior design.
 The focus of the studies is technical knowledge, professional practices, and aesthetic principles.
 This is a daytime program currently only offered on the Southern Wake Campus.

-Curriculum content includes residential and non-residential interior design, architectural drafting, technical software(AutoCAD, Revit, Sketchup, and Photoshop) and universal design.
+Curriculum content includes residential and non-residential interior design, architectural drafting, technical software(AutoCAD, Chief Architect, Revit, Sketchup, and Photoshop) and universal design.
 Also included are space planning codes, history of interiors and furnishings, color theory, products, business practices, graphic presentations, and general education courses.

 Graduates should qualify for a variety of jobs, including residential and commercial interior design, facility management, set design, showroom design; sales positions for furniture, textiles, and accessories; and all businesses dealing with interiors.